amber-lang/amber-docs/docs/stdlib/doc/env.md

 pub fun confirm(prompt: Text, default_yes: Bool = false): Bool
 ```

-Confirm prompt (Yes/No), return true if choice is Yes
+Creates a confirm prompt (Yes/No), and returns true if the choice is Yes.

-"No" is the default choice, set default_yes to true for "Yes" as default choice
+"No" is the default choice, set default_yes to true for "Yes" as default choice.

 ## `has_failed`